Estimated read time: 6 minutes, 48 seconds

-Tip #1: Use natural, well-written text
+Tip #1: Use natural, well-written text.

-Tip #2: Don’t copy other sites’ text/images
+Tip #2: Don’t copy other sites’ text/images.

 Search engines also recognize phrases, paragraphs, photos, and graphics lifted from other sites.
 You might not copy other sites’ text with bad intentions – maybe you’re using wording from a supplier or manufacturer – but Google notices duplication from anywhere on the web and ranks your site lower for it.
 If you must include certain wording, link to it or add it on your resource page.

-Tip #3: Create SEO-friendly internal links
+Tip #3: Create SEO-friendly internal links.

-Build your site so that it naturally includes references to other information within your site, with in-copy links to preserve the flow of the words.
+Building your site so that it naturally includes references(in-copy links) to other information within your site helps signal to Google’s crawlers that there is a relationship between the linked pages.
 The key word here is “naturally”— don’t just stick links in because you haven’t added one in the last couple of paragraphs.
 Be sure that it actually pertains to the subject at hand.

-Tip #4: Use keywords and remember voice search
+Tip #4: Use Keywords and remember voice search.

-Tip #5: Keep it short
+Tip #5: Keep it short.

 Don’t go overboard on product descriptions, FAQs, and other site text.
 It’s hard to tell precisely how long is too long – Google won’t say, exactly – but if people have to scroll and scroll to read long blocks of text, it’s way too long.
 And not just for Google, but for the average human’s attention span.
 (Our increasingly-digitized lifestyle has now reduced our attention spans to a mere eight seconds.)

-Tip #6: Make sure it’s mobile friendly
+Tip #6: Make sure it’s mobile-friendly.

-Tip #7: Freshen it up
+Tip #7: Freshen it up.

-Create a blog and update it frequently with new content.
+Creating a blog and updating it frequently can have a tremendous impact on your SEO efforts and the organic traffic to your ecommerce site.
 Ideally, pick a day (or days) to post each week, and stick to it.
 Ensure the blog posts are genuinely helpful to your customers and contain in-text links to pages throughout your site.
 When you have new posts, share them on social media as another channel to build organic site visits.

-Tip #8: Cover your basics
+Tip #8: Cover the basics.

-Tip #10: Give it some personality
+Tip #10: Give It Some Personality.

 Don’t forget about the value of your brand’s voice.
 A friendly brand is relatable to customers, which encourages them to visit your site and social media more often.
 Yes, you should take your business seriously, but not so seriously that you sound like you’re writing stereo instructions every time you blog.
-Add a touch of personality with cheerful text, engaging photos, customer service info, and testimonials from happy customers.
+Add a touch of personality with cheerful text, engaging photos, customer service info, and user-generated content like testimonials from happy customers.
 Soon, you’ll see an uptick in organic traffic from people who view your business as a friend.